poppy-project/pypot/_sources/FAQ.txt

 FAQ
 ***

-Why is the default baud rate different for robotis and for PyPot ?
+Why is the default baud rate different for robotis and for pypot ?
 ------------------------------------------------------------------

 Robotis motors are set up to work with a 57140 baud rate.
-Yet, in PyPot we choose to use 1000000 baud rate as the default configuration.
+Yet, in pypot we choose to use 1000000 baud rate as the default configuration.
 While everything would work with the robotis default baud rate, we choose to incitate people to modify this default configuration to allow for more performance.

 I got a DxlCommunicationError when scanning multiple motors on a bus
 --------------------------------------------------------------------